nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

     PROTON="/path/to/proton/directory" WINEPREFIX="/path/to/prefix" ./mf-install.sh -proton

+If needed for wine-ge, one can lookup the respective Steam AppID in protonfixes and then run the respective verb for winetricks in Lutris.

 proton-caller
 *************

-It is not recommended to run Proton outside of Steam, even when using proton-ge, so it can be a little tricky.
-There is a program called `proton-caller <https://github.com/caverym/Proton-Caller/>`_ that does the job, although the disadvantage is it only supports one prefix.
+As stated above, it is not recommended to run Proton outside of Steam, even when using proton-ge, so it can be a little tricky.
+There is a program called `proton-caller <https://github.com/caverym/Proton-Caller/>`_ that does the job and it tries to run the commands within the Steam runtime.
+However, it is inflexible and contains a number of bugs.